 If water from the burst pipe is leaking near your electrics or electrical appliances, switch off the mains immediately.
 If the mains switch is wet, don’t touch it or you could risk electrocution!
-Call Ocean straight away.
+Call a qualified electrician immediately.

 5. Be safe

 If you notice the leak quickly you can catch dripping water in buckets.
 However, if water has been leaking through for some time and the ceilings are bulging, rooms may not be safe to enter.
-If the ceiling is bulging and you’re confident that there is no danger, punch a small hole in it with a sharp object to pierce a hole to let the water drain.
+If the ceiling is bulging and you’re confident that there is no danger, punch a small hole in it with a sharp object to let the water drain.

 6. Fixing the problem